oliviabharvey/hackathon/readme_development_environment.md

   - tray light off
   - ...

 Any experiment is based on the BaseExperiment class and so will inherit all of these methods as well as specific method per experiment.
-When the function launch_experiment.py is used, the method called run_experiment() is called.
+When the function launch_experiment.py is used, run_experiment() is called.
 This function initializes the whole experiment.
 It starts the timer, it adjusts the status of the experiment to running and it turns the light on to indicate that the experiment is indeed running.
 It will wait for the status to be completed and once the experiment is done, the results will be saved inside a yaml file.
 The GUI will indicate where the results are saved so that you can look at them.

-### **2) Interaction between the experiments and the hardware/touchscreen**
+### **2) Experiments setup

-The hardware components are stored in ./hardware/.
-They contain ...

-The touchscreen module is stored ./module_touchscreen/.
-It contains two scripts : ...

-# Setup (UPDATED)

-Create an image on a disk
-blablabla
+Any experience starts with Box Habituation

+Box Habituation
+ 1: Exp1a --> black screen
+ 2: Exp1B --> familiarize with food tray
+ 3: Exp2 --> familiarize with touchscreen
+ 4: Exp3 --> press the good square to obtain food, otherwise nothing happens 5 Exp4 --> press the good square to obtain food, otherwise punishment happens

+TOUTES LES EXPÉRIENCES

+Perseverence:

+- Exp5: deterministic reversal learning (existe déjà): 2 carrés blanc, 100$ du temps à gauche
+- PRL-test (existe déjà) : 80% du temps d'un bord, 20% de l'autre (vérifier que la lumière s'allume mm quand c'est pas bon, pas de son quand c'est pas bon)

 # Setup (DEPRECATED)
 Setup on Ubuntu by default.
 Windows specific steps are also described below.